stormasm/spanish/log/log26.md

 ---

+- Tu vida sería mejor si - Seria mejor tu vida si - Would your life be better if
+- no estuvieras con - you were not with

+---

 - pedro respondió a lo que dije con una sonrisa - pedro replied to what I said with a smile
 - me encanta caminar en el parque